 Many development teams are already incorporating DevOps pipelines in their workflow to work more agile and close to customers’ needs.
 However, the perks that come with DevOps bear some risks…

 Using the DevSecOps approach and vulnerability management across the development process, developers can create secure web applications with minimal security issues.
 Furthermore, by improving this process repeatedly, DevOps teams can eventually achieve continuous security for their web applications.

-Alright – we hope that you now have a clue of what DevSecOps means.
+Alright, we hope that you now have a clue of what DevSecOps means.
 So let’s get started with our six quick wins.

 1. Do Dependency Checking

 You are probably using libraries in your applications.
-Your own application may be secure, but that does not really help if your used dependencies are vulnerable.
-Make sure to check them for vulnerabilities.
+Your own application may be secure, but that does not really help if the used dependencies have security risks.
+So make sure to check them for critical vulnerabilities.

 Here are some examples of tools that you can use: